zuliani99/PageRank_HITS_Comparison/README.md

 ```
 Do you want to activate VERBOSE mode to see the top_k nodes for each k and algorithms?
 (0/1)
 ```
-In case you choose wanto to see the *top_k* nodes for all top k values and for all algorithm insert 1, optherwise 0.
-After having pressed enter with the respective choiche the application execution will starts.
+In case you want to see the *top_k* nodes for all top k values and for all algorithms insert 1, otherwise 0.
+After having pressed enter with the respective choice the application execution will start.

 ## Example of Console Output with Verbose mode OFF
 ```
 ------------------------------------- PageRank - HITS - InDegree Comparison ------------------------------------

-Do you want to activate VERBOSE mode to see the top_k nodes for each k and algorithms?
+Do you want to activate VERBOSE mode to see the top-k nodes for each k and algorithms?
 (0/1) 0

 -------------------web-NotreDame.txt---------------------
 IN_DEGREE